sharadh1610/sharadh1610/README.md

 - 👋 Hi, I’m @sharadh
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...Networking & Hardware
-- 🌱 I’m currently learning ...Node
+- 🌱 I’m currently learning ...
+Humans
 - 💞️ I’m looking to collaborate on ...
+Hardware & IoT
-- 📫 How to reach me ...
+- 📫 How to reach me ... sharadhkcc@gmail.com

 <!---
 sharadh1610/sharadh1610 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.